californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I Find Inmate Death Records in California?

-The California Department of Corrections and Rehabilitation does not outline procedures by which individuals may obtain inmate death records in the State.
+The California Department of Corrections and Rehabilitation does not outline procedures by which individuals may obtain inmate death records in the state.
 Nor does it state who is eligible to do so.
-Interested parties may contact the department on (916) 324-7308 for inmate death record inquiries or the specific facility where the death occurred.
+Interested parties may contact the department at (916) 324-7308 for inmate death record inquiries or the specific facility where the death occurred.

 How do I Conduct a Federal Prison Inmate Search?

-A Federal prison inmate search may be conducted by using the Federal Bureau of Prisons (BOP) Inmate Locator.
+A federal prison inmate search may be conducted using the Federal Bureau of Prisons (BOP) Inmate Locator.
 Inmates incarcerated and released from 1982 to date can be located using this tool.
-Searchers may use the name of the inmate and the inmate's BOP/FBI/INS/DCDC number to conduct the search.
-It is also possible to lookup information on inmates who were not incarcerated but held in BOP custody.
+Searchers may use the name of the inmate and the inmate's BOP/FBI/INS/DCDC number to search.
+It is also possible to look up information on inmates who were not incarcerated but held in BOP custody.
 Search results include the following information:

 • Name of the inmate